jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ##### Direction

 Always first goes outward, but that doesn’t mean that outward is the direction.
-Line disectors
+Line dissectors
 Reference to a procedure is a call and is represented by a square tied to another.

 ##### Reference to object